Oil prices dip as extended OPEC+ supply cuts highlight weak demand

 PHOTO

-Oil prices slipped in early Asian trading on Friday, with weak demand in focus after the OPEC+ group postponed planned supply increases and extended deep output cuts to the end of 2026.
+Oil prices dipped on Friday, with weak demand in focus after the OPEC+ group postponed planned supply increases and extended deep output cuts to the end of 2026.

 For the week, Brent was on track to drop more than 1%, while WTI hung on to a marginal 0.1% gain.